Blog

 From fully managed EDI solutions to supply chain consulting.

-As competition becomes more and more fierce, what can suppliers do to get a leg up?
-Just like we should always be aware of our credit score, the same can be said for vendor scores.
+As competitiveness becomes more and more fierce, what can suppliers do to get a leg up?
+Just like we should always be aware of our credit score, the same can be said for vendor performance.
 Do you have any idea how your business is perceived by your customers?
-If not, this blog is for you!
+If not, this blog will help you implement strategies for identifying vendor improvement areas through scorecards!

-Vendor score cards measure and track supplier performance over time, determining how valuable your partnership is to your customer.
-The better your score, the more business you’ll secure—and the stronger your long-term relationships with retailers will be.
+A supplier scorecard (vendor scorecard) is part of a vendor management program and is used to measure and track performance over time, determining how valuable your partnership is to your customer.
+The better your score, the more business you’ll secure—and the stronger your long-term supplier relationships with retailers will be.

 How are Vendor Scores Determined?

-There are typically four different steps in determining a vendor score:
+There are typically four different steps in tracking supplier performance and determining a vendor score:

 1. Identify Key Performance Indicators (KPIs)

-Vendor scoring begins at the contract stage—or even during the RFP process.
-Retailers outline service level agreements (SLAs) and key expectations that suppliers must meet.
-According to Vendorful, the four most relevant KPIs for a vendor score card include:
+The vendor evaluation process begins at the contract stage—or even during the onboarding or RFP process.
+Retailers outline service level agreements (SLAs) and key expectations that new vendors must meet.
+Many retailers provide a vendor scorecard template that outlines exactly how performance will be measured, including ASN timeliness, invoice accuracy, and order fulfillment rates.
+According to Vendorful, the four most relevant KPIs for a performance scorecard include:

 • Vendor responsiveness and communication